El Rushbo here, indeed, crouching down to reach the golden EIB microphone because this boom is like Bill Clinton after a trip to the bedroom.

 We don't want presidents like this.

-We don't want military commanders like this, where the enemy isn't the enemy, where we're the enemy, where the enemy is justified in hating us because we're so big and they're so small, and that isn't fair.
+We don't want military commanders like this where the enemy isn't the enemy, where we're the enemy, where the enemy is justified in hating us because we're so big and they're so small and that isn't fair.

-This is destructive thing stuff, folks.
+This is destructive stuff, folks.

 It is just it's liberalism does not permit the recognition of excellence, greatness, superiority, achievement, you name it.